RabbitSnore/CLIMR/README.md

 ## (Re-)Building the Project

-If you want to reproduce the analyses and output for the CLIMR project, the most straightforward way to do this is to clone this repository into an R Project and run the following code:
+If you want to reproduce the analyses and output for the CLIMR project, the most straightforward way to do this is to clone this repository into an R Project.
+[This webpage](https://resources.github.com/whitepapers/github-and-rstudio/) has information about how to clone repositories in R Studio.
+Once you have cloned the repository, run the following code:

 ```
 source("CLIMR_build_project.R")
 ```

-Running this script will install all necessary packages and build the project.
+Running this script will install all necessary packages and build the project, including all effect size calculations, meta-analytic models, data visualizations, and reports.